 Some pet owners have been totally dependent on the use of a crate without even exerting effort in trying out the other less-restrictive methods.

 Just because it may seem like an easy way of house training your dogs without much supervision does not necessarily mean that crate training is best for everyone.

 Many people find crate training unethical as dogs get scared and stressed out.
-Some pets fall ill when locked up inside for a long period of time.
+Some pets fall ill when locked up inside for an extended period of time.

 The crate method of house training may traumatize your dogs because it affects their sense of security and normal instinctive habits.
-Hence, other people resorted to potty train their dogs without a crate.
+Hence, other people resorted to potty training their dogs without a crate.